tomboszko/cogip/README.md

 ### frontend

-The API created by Bastien & myself, is called by our frontend teammates :
+The API created by Bastien & myself, is called by our frontend teammates :[COGIP](https://cogip-seven.vercel.app/)

 [Antoine](https://github.com/antoinel74) and [Pierre](https://github.com/Pierremarien)

-You can find the repo here: [Linkt to the repo frontend side](https://github.com/antoinel74/COGIP) and the deployed project here: [COGIP](https://cogip-seven.vercel.app/)
+You can find the repo here: [Linkt to the repo frontend side](https://github.com/antoinel74/COGIP)